nubenetes/awesome-kubernetes/docs/gitops.md

 * [dzone: Developing Applications on Multi-tenant Clusters With Flux and Kustomize](https://dzone.com/articles/developing-applications-on-multitenant-clusters-wi) Take a look at how multiple teams can use the resources of a single cluster to develop an application.
 * [A Complete Step by Step Guide to Implementing a GitOps Workflow with Flux 🌟](https://managedkube.com/gitops/flux/weaveworks/guide/tutorial/2020/05/01/a-complete-step-by-step-guide-to-implementing-a-gitops-workflow-with-flux.html)

+### Kustomize.
+Kubernetes native configuration management
+- [kustomize.io 🌟](https://kustomize.io/) Kustomize introduces a template-free way to customize application configuration that simplifies the use of off-the-shelf applications.
+Now, built into kubectl as apply -k.

 ### WKSctl.
 Weave Kubernetes System Control
 * [Weave Kubernetes System Control - wksctl](https://github.com/weaveworks/wksctl) Open Source Weaveworks Kubernetes System
 * [WKSctl - A New OSS Kubernetes Manager using GitOps](https://www.weave.works/blog/wksctl-a-new-oss-kubernetes-manager-using-gitops)